BARK-STEEL/Blackjack/Readme.md

 };
 ```

 * `playerWins()` is called when the player has won the hand.
-A message is displayed, the bankroll property is adjusted to include the hand's winnings, the bankroll display is updates, and the listeners are reset.
+A message is displayed, the bankroll property is adjusted to include the hand's winnings, the bankroll display is updated, and the listeners are reset.

 ```
 BlackjackGame.prototype.playerWins = function playerWins () {